SovereignCloudStack/k8s-observability/docs/kaas.md

 This component is marked as experimental, and it is not part of the reference SCS installation available at https://monitoring.scs.community.

+## Enable KaaS layer monitoring

+TODO: Provide clear instructions on how to enable KaaS layer monitoring.

+Please check out the `mvp-0` tag and find the related comments on what needs to be done in the monitoring values to enable KaaS monitoring in your Observer cluster.

+## KaaS metric importer

 To test the Monitoring of the KaaS layer use case, deploy the Kaas-metric-importer into the Observer cluster.